Buying a house together

 Why this worked

 It kept ownership and risk separate.
 The 70/30 split is defensible because it reflects what each of them put in.
 But Priya’s thin savings were a different problem, and the agreement gave them a different answer: a one-time $10,000 reserve.
-If you try to fix both problems with one number, you either pretend the contributions were equal (which breeds resentment) or treat Priya’s lower savings as if they didn’t matter (which is the thing she was afraid of).
-The agreement needed two answers, not one.
+Trying to fix both with one number either pretends the contributions were equal (which breeds resentment) or treats Priya’s lower savings as if they didn’t matter (which is the thing she was afraid of).
+Two answers, not one.

 It put the parenting rule in writing before anyone needed it.
 “Ben said he’s on board with this” was not enough for Priya.
 The agreement writes it as Priya’s share keeps growing, not “Ben will do the right thing.”
 Promises corrode under financial pressure.
 Writing it down doesn’t.

 It let them talk about the worst case without making the house feel like a bet against the relationship.
 Both of them had been avoiding this because it sounded like one of them didn’t trust the other.
-The written agreement turns that around: it’s each of them saying I want to know what happens if things fall apart, so I can stop thinking about it and enjoy the house.
-Protection for both of them, rather than one against the other, is what made it easy to sign.
+The agreement turns that around: each of them saying, I want to know what happens if things fall apart, so I can stop thinking about it and enjoy the house.

 The agreement above was generated by the live Mediator.ai engine from Ben's and Priya's private statements.
 See them here: Ben's · Priya's